 We provide daily automatic WordPress backups, as well as system-generated backups for all sites on your account.
 These backups, along with your manual backups, are available as restore points on the MyKinsta dashboard.
-Follow the steps below on how to create a WordPress backup.
+Follow the steps below on how to create a WordPress backup and how to restore one if needed.

-Each backup is a complete snapshot of this environment’s files, database, redirects, and Nginx configuration at the time the backup was created.
-Note that the timestamps for backups are based on your local system time, and not the timezone of the region your site is hosted in.
+Each backup is a complete snapshot of a site environment’s files, database, redirects, and Nginx configuration at the time the backup was created.
+Note that the timestamps for backups you see in MyKinsta are based on your local system time, not the timezone of the region your site is hosted in.

 WordPress backups can be found on the backup tab of each of your sites and are divided into five different sections: